KYC 2026: Document Verification Requirements in Canada

 -

 Staff training.
-All employees involved in the KYC process must complete annual training with competency assessment.
+All employees involved in the compliance process must complete regular training with competency assessment.

 -

 Governance framework.
-A designated AML/CFT officer must validate procedures and report to the board of directors or supervisory board.
+A designated compliance officer must validate procedures and report to senior management.

 Penalties for Non-Compliance